How to Choose an App Monetization Strategy

-- Unless your app provides extremely high-quality content or a valuable service, it will be hard to retain customers.
+- Unless your app provides extremely high-quality content or valuable service, it will be hard to retain customers.

-- To keep the users engaged an app needs to have a very large or very frequently updated content library.
+- To keep the users engaged an app needs to have a very large or very frequently updated the content library.

 - It may be tricky to find a good middle ground between providing enough incentive to upgrade to a premium plan and not providing too much in the free version.

 2. In-app purchases